 Step 5.
 Obtain Tax, Permit and License Information

 Depending on what type of business you are starting there could be permits and licenses needed.
-Employers must register as an employer, pay taxes, withold, match and submit employee witholdings, obtain worker's compensation insurance and adhere to other regulations.
+Employers must register as an employer, pay taxes, withhold, match and submit employee withholdings, obtain worker's compensation insurance and adhere to other regulations.
 For New York State tax requirements, review the NYS Department of Taxation and Finance website.
 Federal tax requirements are detailed on the IRS website.
-Infomration on permits and licenses can be found on the NYS Business Express website (see the Business Permits and License section of this website for more information).
+Information on permits and licenses can be found on the NYS Business Express website (see the Business Permits and License section of this website for more information).

 Step 6.
 Zoning

 Check with your local municipal town, village or city to check on any zoning issues before you rent or purchase a building.
 View the Cattaraugus County zoning map for municipalities that have zoning.

 Step 7.
 Financing

 Financing the initial expenditures is one of the most important steps in starting a business venture.
 Bring your business plan to your local bank or credit union to secure funding.
-Most financial institions will not consider a deal without it.
+Most financial institutions will not consider a deal without it.
 Cattaraugus County also offers small business loans.
 For more loans and financing assistance refer to the Loans and Grants section of this website.